Read Time: 12 minutes

 Mastering Cloud Management

 Faddom understands that the cloud is challenging to navigate and can become even more difficult after hybrid architecture adoption.
 Maintaining visibility across a hybrid cloud model is a crucial component of performance and security.
-In that context, our software visualizes your on-premise and cloud infrastructure with continuous, automatic updates in as little as 60 minutes so you can see all your servers and applications and how they are connected to each other.
+In that context, our application dependency mapping platform visualizes your on-premise and cloud infrastructure with continuous, automatic updates in as little as 60 minutes so you can see all your servers and applications and how they are connected to each other.

-Start a free trial today by filling out the form on the sidebar!
+Book a demo today by filling out the form on the sidebar!